-NUR 2164 Maternal Child Nursing (2-6-4)
+NUR 2164 Maternal Child Nursing(2-6-4)

 This course will explore the concepts of childbearing and childrearing.
-It will focus on health promotion, family structures, and cultural diversity.
+It will focus on health promotion and family structures.
 The traditional role of the maternal and child nurse must expand to meet the challenges that changes and new technology are posing.
 With these concepts the student will use the nursing process in working with clients from birth through adolescence.
 Prerequisites: All required courses from Terms I, II and III.
 Pre or Corequisites: NUR 2130, NUR 2134, NUR 2160, SOC 1013 or SOC 2043, BUS 1603